 Local Zika Transmission in the U.S.

-Both Florida and Texas have had local Zika transmission.
-Visit the Centers for Disease Control and Prevention's (CDC) Areas with Risk of Zika for the latest information.
+Currently, there is no local Zika transmission in the U.S. Visit the Centers for Disease Control and Prevention's (CDC) Zika in the U.S. for the latest information.

-Note: The CDC currently recommends that pregnant women not travel to areas with Zika!
+Note: The CDC recommends that pregnant women not travel to areas with Zika.

 Preventing Zika Virus Infection

-For comprehensive Zika prevention information, visit the Centers for Disease Control and Prevention.
+For comprehensive Zika prevention information, visit the CDC's Zika Prevention and Transmission.

 Prevent Mosquito Bites at Home and on Travel

 The mosquitoes that transmit Zika virus not only bite during the night, they are aggressive daytime biters.
 These mosquitoes also spread chikungunya virus and dengue virus.* You can help protect yourself and others against mosquito bites by strictly following mosquito bite prevention guidelines, which include: